friendlyantz/friendlyantz/_posts/2023-02-07-book-sidekiq-in-practive.md

 3. Errors are low, so that the maximum amount of capacity is being used on useful, not wasteful, work.
 4. The system can respond quickly to changes in load, keeping job “total time” within parameters even when lots of jobs arrive at once, without downtime.

+# CH 3: Concurrency
+**threads cost a lot of memory in CRuby**
+When there is more than one thread in a process, multiple threads can be ready to run Ruby code, but only one can run it at a time.
+This creates queueing for the Global VM Lock, as threads wait for the GVL to free up.
+As we covered in the previous chapter, queueing increases latency.

+**Setting higher than your database setting can slow down your Sidekiq by 100x.**

+---
+Video takeaways
+- handfull of queues are better making SLO easier to read and monitor
+- Floods of a particular job type can be solved with weighting + longer SLOs
+- read-replica queues is a good stratagey.
+Consider Replica lagDB => read global txn_id to takle it (`perform(args, txn_id`) OR read replica lag(but this is not 100% accurate)

+VID
+---